-Brad Stone wrote The Everything Store and a couple other books.
-He’s written about technology for over 20 years for outlets like the New York Times and Newsweek.
-Today he’s a senior editor at Bloomberg News.
-This book was based on more than 300 interviews he did with people closely involved in Amazon’s growth.
+Brad Stone (Wikipedia), author of The Everything Store, has written about technology for over 20 years, for companies like the New York Times, Newsweek, and Bloomberg.
+This book was based on more than 300 interviews Stone conducted with people closely involved with Amazon.

-Let’s speed through a few basic fact about Jeff Bezos’s childhood mentioned in The Everything Store book:
+Let’s speed through a few basic fact about Jeff Bezos’ childhood mentioned.
+These were mentioned in the early chapters of The Everything Store:

-2. Keep your eyes open for fast-growing technology trends
+2. Catch the Wave: Keep your eyes open for technology trends that are new and growing fast

 Never chase the hot thing… you need to position yourself and wait for the wave.—Jeff Bezos